dylan-chong/towers-of-hanoi/REPORT.md

 pauses.
 The first thread continues, skips past the while loop because `want2 == false`.
 Now both threads can proceed and enter the critical section.

-Deadlock: Same as attempt 2
+Livelock: Same as attempt 2

 Starvation: Same as attempt 2